 So, if you’re starting from scratch, you can leverage the immediate results generated by PPC advertising to discover a few effective keywords.

-Thereafter, when your SEO efforts gain some traction, you can use the keyword data from your success to re-energise your PPC campaigns.
+Thereafter, when your SEO efforts gain some traction, you can use the keyword data from your success to re-energize your PPC campaigns.

 And the cycle goes on …